Fire & Emergency Medical Services (EMS)

-The fire department, which was organized in 1896, is made up of 55 members of which 14 personnel are full-time.
-These consist of a fire chief, assistant fire chief, eight fire inspectors / firefighter medic, two fire/medics, emergency vehicle maintenance person, one part time maintenance person, and a department administrative assistant.
-The remainder of the force is paid on-call.
-The fire department answered 238 fire calls and 2067 EMS calls in 2016.
+The fire department, which was organized in 1896, is made up of 50 members of which 16 personnel are full-time.
+These consist of a fire chief, assistant fire chief, eleven fire inspectors/firefighter medics, two fire/medics, one part-time maintenance person, and a department administrative assistant.
+The remainder of the force is paid-on-call.
+The fire department answered a total of 3,432 calls in 2022.

 The equipment available in Wadsworth for firefighting include:

 - A 100 foot aerial platform truck

 - A 3,000 gallon tanker

 - A 1999 combination heavy rescue truck / hazardous materials containment truck

 The EMS maintains four modern ambulances equipped with twelve lead external defibrillators and other state of the art life support equipment.

 To arrange for a fire safety inspection, contact the Fire Prevention Bureau at 330-335-2810.
 The fire department's business office is located at 153 North Lyman Street and can be reached at 330-335-2849.
 All Fire and Emergency Medical calls are handled through the Wadsworth Police Department dispatcher.
 Emergency calls can be made by calling 911 or by dialing 330-334-1511.
 Additional numbers for fire and EMS all have voice mail capabilities.